RESOURCES FOR JOURNALISTS SEEKING THERAPY

 The American Psychological Association has an extensive collection of clinical psychologists searchable by geographic area.

-Psychology Today has a database of psychologists and other mental health professionals that can be searched by specialty, insurance accepted, and zip code.
+Psychology Today and Alma: Both have a database of psychologists and other mental health professionals that can be searched by specialty, insurance accepted, and zip code.
+With Alma you can additionally search by setting an out-of-pocket price that you can afford.

 Additional suggestions: